 What Other E-Bikes Should You Consider?

 We think the Packa is a great e-bike with useful features, including the ability to add the optional 2nd battery for more power.
 If a cargo-style bike is what you're looking for, our favorite model is the Rad Power RadWagon 4.
-If you want something a tad more affordable, the Aventon Pace 350 Step-Through or folding Lectric XP Step-Thru 2.0 are great options.
+If you want something a tad more affordable with less cargo capacity but higher performance, the Ride1Up 700-Series is a great option.
 If you're hoping to get a bit more adventurous, check out the fat tire Aventon Aventure Step-Through.

 — Jeremy Benson